jasond-n/Monopoly-05-21/README.md

 ## Acknowledgments

-* To all the Gamers out there unite
+* To all the Gamers out there
 * Sohaib Bajwa
 * etc